groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-doc-files-groupdocs-merger-java/_index.md

 ---
-title: "How to Merge Multiple Word Documents Using GroupDocs.Merger for Java&#58; A Comprehensive Guide"
+title: "How to combine multiple docs using GroupDocs.Merger for Java: A Comprehensive Guide"
-description: "Learn how to efficiently merge multiple DOC files using GroupDocs.Merger for Java.
-This step-by-step guide covers setup, implementation, and practical applications."
+description: "Learn how to combine multiple docs and merge large word docs using GroupDocs.Merger for Java.
+This step‑by‑step guide covers setup, implementation, and practical applications."
-date: "2025-05-10"
+date: "2026-03-09"
 weight: 1
 url: "/java/format-specific-merging/merge-doc-files-groupdocs-merger-java/"
 keywords: